-During his mandate, the President of the Republic may not, by himself, or by others, purchase or lease anything that belongs to the domain of the State.
+During his mandate, the President of the Republic may not, either by himself or by others, purchase or lease anything that belongs to the domain of the State or to its separated parts [démembrements].

-He may not take part, either by himself or by others, in the public and private markets of the State and of its separated parts [démembrements].
+He may not take part, either by himself or by others, in the public and private markets of the State and of its separated parts.